Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Analytical theory of grating-waveguide eigenmodes

 The waveguide eigenmodes can be found as the eigenvectors of an equation expressing a self-reproduction of the eigenmode amplitudes ${\bf F^+}$ after a round trip over the grating layer along the $z$ axis: (i) propagation from the grating-substrate border at $z=0$ to the grating-cover border at $z=L$, (ii) reflection into the counter-propagating eigenmodes ${\bf F^-}$ from the border at $z=L$, (iii) propagation of the eigenmode ${\bf F^-}$ back to the border at $z=0$, and (iv) reflection back into the co-propagating eigenmodes ${\bf F^+}$ from the border at $z=0$.
 Propagation through the grating layer along the $z$ axis is described by the diagonal transfer matrix $\Lambda = {\rm diag} \{ e^{ik_{zn}L}| n=1,...,N \}$ since each eigenmode propagates independently on the other eigenmodes in accord with its own eigen wavenumber $k_{zn}$.
 Reflections at the grating-layer borders are described by the matrix of reflectance coefficients $R^{\pm} = \{ (R^{\pm})_n^{n'} \}$ which depends on the permittivity $\varepsilon^{\pm}$ of the adjacent dielectric medium - cover or substrate.
 Thus, the $m$-th TE eigenmode of the planar grating waveguide,

 is determined by the $m$-th eigenvector ${\bf F^{(m)}}$ associated with the unity eigenvalue of a matrix $M = (M_n^{n'})$ equal to the product of the aforementioned four matrices:

-This generating matrix $M(\omega)$ fully described the properties of the planar grating waveguide and nontrivially depends on the complex frequency $\omega$.
-Hence, the complex eigenfrequencies $\omega_m$ of the waveguide eigenmodes are determined by the roots of the characteristic equation
+This waveguide master matrix $M(\omega)$ fully describes properties of the planar grating waveguide and nontrivially depends on the complex frequency $\omega$.
+So, the complex eigenfrequencies $\omega_m$ of the waveguide eigenmodes are determined by the roots of the characteristic equation

 Hereinafter, the symbol $\mathbbm{1}$ stands for the identity matrix.